AdobeDocs/analytics-platform.en/help/data-mirror/model-based.md

    Leave the settings as they are and select **[!UICONTROL Save and finish]**.

-See [Data views overview](../data-views/data-views.md) for more information on how to create and edit a data view, what components are available for you to use in your data view and how to use segment and sessions settings.
+See [Data views overview](../data-views/data-views.md) for more information on how to create and edit a data view.
+And what components are available for you to use in your data view and how to use segment and sessions settings.

 ## Set up a project

-Analysis Workspace is a flexible browser tool that allows you to quickly build analyses and share insights based on your data.
+Analysis Workspace is a flexible browser tool that allows you to build analyses quickly and share insights based on your data.
 You use Workspace projects to combine data components, tables, and visualizations to craft your analysis and share with anyone in your organization.

 To create your project: